What are Policies in Health and Social Care

 What Happens If a Staff Member Does Not Follow a Policy?

 Answer: Non-compliance with policies can result in disciplinary action, retraining, or other corrective measures.
-Policies are in place to protect both service users and staff, and adherence is critical to maintaining a safe and effective care environment.
+Policies are in place to protect both service users and staff, and adherence is essential to maintaining a safe and effective care environment.

 How Are Care Policies Communicated to Service Users and Families?